StanFP/CSST106-2025-BSCS-4A/Exercise-3/README.md

 ```
 ![Untitled](https://github.com/user-attachments/assets/0e9d409a-4594-4b06-8dea-e31fa94b7fff)

+### Conclusion
+Histogram of Oriented Gradients is the most applicable feature extraction technique in many object detection and classification applications used in computer vision.
+It actually computes the orientation and magnitude of gradients within sections of images, where it captures patterns in edge orientation and intensity.
+These are then accumulated in histograms to describe the structure and the appearance of objects in an image.

+This makes HOG very sensitive to the presence of objects like pedestrians since most objects exhibit large edge and gradient magnitudes.
+Another strength of HOG features is that it can appear invariant to illumination and small geometric transformations.
+However, it is prone to orientation, which may act as a weakness in certain applications where objects appear in varying orientations.
+With all these disadvantages, HOG is still a very popular approach in practice just because it is simple and efficient and behaves well on many detection tasks while being a base for more sophisticated approaches.

 ## **Exercise 3: FAST (Features from Accelerated Segment Test) Keypoint Detection**
 **Task:** FAST is another keypoint detector known for its speed.
 * Load an image.